-TEACH ENGLISH IN CHINA GUIDE (Updated June 2014)
+TEACH ENGLISH IN CHINA GUIDE (Updated August 2o17)

 If you’ve been thinking of teaching overseas, China is one of the hottest destinations on the market right now.

 Thousands of teachers are going to teach English in China every year.
-I taught there from 2003 to 2006, and I have never once regretted my decision.
+I taught in China from 2003 to 2006, and I have never once regretted my decision.
 It was honestly one of the best times of my life, and I wouldn’t change a single thing.

 China is great for adventurous souls who are looking for a challenge.
 It’s not for everyone, though.
 Chinese culture is simply beautiful, but it’s also really hard to understand.
 I’ve seen teachers take a few steps off the plane and then turn around and go right back home.
 I’m not kidding!